Intimate partner violence and women's mental health during the COVID-19 pandemic in Brazil

 Abstract

-Intimate partner violence (IPV) increased extensively around the world during the pandemic, causing severe women's mental health damages.
+Intimate partner violence (IPV) increased extensively around the world during the pandemic, causing severe harm to women's mental health.
 However, there are no studies showing these effects in Brazil.
+The objectives of this study were to assess perpetration of IPV and presence of depression and suicidal ideation in women living in Brazil during the coronavirus disease 2019 (COVID-19) pandemic.

-To assess the perpetration of IPV and the presence of depression and suicidal ideation in women living in Brazil during the pandemic.
-Methods: Cross-sectional online survey including women living in Brazil from July 2020 to Jun 2021.
-Participants answered a 43-item self-applied questionnaire exploring their characteristics and life changes due to the pandemic (CoRonavIruS Health Impact Survey), IPV (World Health Organization Violence Against Women) and depressive symptoms or suicidal ideation (Patient Health Questionnaire-9).
-We used multiple Poisson regression analyses with robust variance to model associations between IPV and mental health outcomes, considering as covariates aspects of social vulnerability.
+Cross-sectional online survey including women living in Brazil from July 2020 to June 2021.
+Participants answered a 43-item self-administered questionnaire exploring their characteristics and life changes due to the pandemic (CoRonavIruS Health Impact Survey [CRISIS]), IPV (World Health Organization Violence Against Women [WHO-VAW]), and depressive symptoms or suicidal ideation (Patient Health Questionnaire-9 [PHQ-9]).
+We used Poisson multiple regression analyses with robust variance to model associations between IPV and mental health outcomes, considering aspects of social vulnerability as covariates.

 Results